What we care about

-Balanced nutrition with mutual exchange
+Balanced nutrition accompanied by mutual exchange

 The apples for the apple campaign in the winter season are purchased directly from local farmers.

 Not only the manufacture and use of products, but also their disposal leads to a burden on our natural environment.
 It is therefore important to us to reduce waste wherever possible and to recycle secondary raw materials and return them to the material cycle.
-It is our declared aim to systematically separate waste at all company locations.
+It is our declared aim to systematically separate waste at all company sites.

-Industrial waste, paper and cardboard
+Company waste, paper and cardboard

 Waste glass, PET, aluminium and batteries